cylc/cylc-admin/docs/dec-workshop-agenda.md

   - Which Javascript framework: Vue.js (or React.js, or...)?
     - [A recent comparison](https://belitsoft.com/front-end-development-services/react-vs-angular)
   - Typescript?
 [Maybe not](https://medium.com/javascript-scene/the-shocking-secret-about-static-types-514d39bf30a3)
+  - What to display - suite server data structures
+    - lists of nodes and edges - sufficient for all views?
+    - via GraphQL? (by suite server programs or a GUI server?)
+    - display "ghost nodes" in all views - i.e. hide the "task pool" from users
   - Oliver's UI design ideas
     : [one](https://github.com/cylc/cylc/issues/1873#issuecomment-405373915)
     : [two](https://github.com/cylc/cylc/issues/1873#issuecomment-417481655)